crillab/jkahypar/java-wrapper/README.md

 ## Executing the Tests

-If you want to execute JKaHyPar's test, run the following command:
+If you want to execute JKaHyPar's tests, run the following command:

 ```bash
 ../gradlew test